How long has the Montessori Learning Center of FWB been operating?

 Of course you can!
 Please ask any of the teachers for a shirt.
 The cost is $10 and the sizes are 2-4, 6-8 and 10-12.

 Why should I send my child to preschool?

 Most educators and psychologists today agree that the single most important period of development of a person’s intelligence occurs between birth and age five.
 A child’s mind is extremely absorbent and his curiosity is at a peak during these early years.
 When properly nourished and stimulated, the child’s mind forms patterns for learning that serve him well throughout his life.
 The Montessori system of preschool education is one of the most effective and fastest growing methods to guide a child through these critical years.

 What is the difference between day care, nursery school, and preschool?

 Day care centers are generally set up to care for children on an all day basis.
 Nursery schools are generally focused on socialization and play.
 Preschools are oriented toward education experiences, combined with socialization and play.

-How is a Montessori preschool different from other preschools?
+How is a Montessori school different from other schools?

-In most preschools, the children are taught educational concepts in a group by a teacher.
-In a Montessori preschool, the children learn concepts spontaneously as they work independently with the many materials in the learning environment.
+In most schools, the children are taught educational concepts in a group by a teacher.
+In a Montessori school, the children learn concepts spontaneously as they work independently with the many materials in the learning environment.

 What is the Montessori Method of Education?